Health and Safety Abroad

 International Research, Conferences, Non-Credit Travel, or Other University Related Travel

 It is highly recommended that students traveling abroad obtain international health insurance, since many health insurance plans do not cover important costs that could be incurred while traveling abroad.
-These include Emergency Medical Evacuation, Repatriation of Remains, a Family Assistance Benefit, a Bereavement Reunion Benefit and Worldwide Travel Assistance.
+These include Emergency Medical Evacuation, Repatriation of Remains, a Family Assistance Benefit, a Bereavement Reunion Benefit, a Security Evacuation Benefit and Worldwide Travel Assistance.

 A travel consultation is available at the K-State Lafene Health Center to assist students, faculty, or staff who are traveling abroad.